 I’ve put off writing this blog post for a while, because words really can’t describe the amount of fun that was a 14 day all-inclusive cruise from Panama to Portugal compromised of 1/3 backpackers, 1/3 old people and 1/3 large Venezuelan families.

 If you’ve traveled with me or know me as a friend, you know the story of the cruise and how I can’t really finish a sentence about it without laughing.
 But for those of you who I haven’t gone on about this cruise to, basically Pullmantur cruise lines is an actual legitimate cruise ship line that runs really cheap trans-atlantic cruises twice a year.
-The reasoning for this is because they need to bring one of their ships across the Atlantic during hurricane season, so the cruise is only one-way and it’s really long (repositioning cruise).
-They just want to get their staff paid.
-Hence, an absurdly cheap cruise is born.
-It works out to something like 28$/day before tipping the staff.
+The reasoning for this is because they need to bring one of their ships across the Atlantic during hurricane season, so the cruise is only one-way and it’s really long with no stops.
+They are called repositioning cruises.
+In backpacker terms, it works out to something like 28$/day before tipping the staff.
 In some cases, this is cheaper then actually flying to Europe.

 It’s really hard to write about this cruise in a public blog post, because most of what made it so fun was the people.
 There was the amazing group of people that I ate dinner with every night and then there were also the hundreds of other passengers on board whose stories and personalities played out in front of us over time because, unlike a hostel, you kept seeing the same people over and over… everyday.. for 14 days.
 Things got very weird.